dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 Rationale on **Domain Distillation** improvements and considerations:

-3. *The **tournament** and **discussion** modules (which are core subdomains and implement enganement functionalities) don't have any incoming uses relation, but rather only use modules of the core domain. this means that from a point of view of **modifiability** it's easy to modify and delete them, and also add homologue engagement functionalities.
-From a point of view of Domain Model Integrity the Bounded Context of these periferic functionalities assume a Conformist position towards the Bounded Contexts of the Core Domain, expecially since it's likely that teams of the Software Engineering course students are charged of developing these engagement functionalities.*
+3. *The **tournament** and **discussion** modules (which are core subdomains and implement engagement functionalities) don't have any incoming uses relation, but rather only use modules of the core domain.
+This means that from a point of view of **modifiability** it's easy to modify and delete them, and also add other  homologue engagement functionalities.
+From a point of view of Domain Model Integrity the Bounded Context of these peripheric functionalities (likely to be teams of Software Engineering students) assume a Conformist position towards the Bounded Contexts of the Core Domain.*

 ## Related Views